neopixl/Spitfire/README.md

 * Create a new Volley RequestQueue, where all requests will be processed.

-		RequestQueue mRequestQueue = Volley.newRequestQueue(this);
+        RequestQueue requestQueue = Volley.newRequestQueue(this);

-* Add a new NeoRequest to your RequestQueue.
+* Add a new BaseRequest to your RequestQueue.
 This will kick off the process of accessing the network resource and parsing the response into your DTO.

-		NeoRequest<DummyResponse> neoRequest = new NeoRequest.Builder<DummyResponse>(Request.Method.GET,
+		BaseRequest<DummyResponse> request = new BaseRequest.Builder<DummyResponse>(Request.Method.GET,
-                "YOUR URL", DummyResponse.class).listener(new NeoRequestListener<DummyResponse>() {
+                "YOUR URL", DummyResponse.class).listener(new RequestListener<DummyResponse>() {
             @Override
             public void onSuccess(DummyResponse response) {
                 Log.d("YOUR APP", "Dummy success");